Wall repair on a rental property

 A clear CapEx strategy protects your investment and strengthens your financing position

-How CapEx Reserves Work in Investor Financing
+How Do CapEx Reserves Work in Investor Financing?

 The important detail many investors miss: money remaining in your CapEx reserve account is typically returned to you at the end of the loan term.
 It is your money being held in escrow, not a fee.
 Understanding this structure is critical when evaluating the true cost of financing through programs like our residential rental property loans or 30-year DSCR loans.